MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      ants" or "dwi2mask template" algorithms are invoked but no template image / mask pair are explicitly nominated at the command-line.

+.. option:: Dwi2maskTemplateSoftware

+    *default: fsl*

+     The software to be used for registration and transformation by default within the "dwi2mask template" algorithm.

 .. option:: FailOnWarn

     *default: 0 (false)*